-Information Flagship Project Large-scale research and demonstration project Cooperative R&D Project Cooperative research and development project R&D Service Specified R&D content Research category Industrial Research and/or Experimental Development Both research categories can be included in one project; Industrial Research must not exceed 30% of overall project costs .
-If both research categories are included, the individual Work Packages (WP) must be assigned to the correspond- ing research categories.
-If this assignment is not provided, funding will only be granted for Experimental Development Industrial Research or Experimental Development Not relevant Min. funding amount requested for R&D part of the project EUR 2 million None None Max. funding amount for R&D part of the project None EUR 1 million EUR 60,000/ EUR 120,000 plus VAT Funding rate Max.
+Information Flagship Project Large-scale research and demonstration project Cooperative R&D Project Cooperative research and development project R&D Service Specified R&D content Research category Industrial Research and/or Experimental Development Both research categories can be included in one project; Industrial Research must not exceed 30% of overall project costs.
+If both research categories are included, the individual Work Packages (WP) must be assigned to the corresponding research categories.
+If this assignment is not provided, funding will only be granted for Experi- mental Development Industrial Research or Experimental Development Not relevant Min. funding amount requested for R&D part of the project EUR 2 million.
+None None Max. funding amount for R&D part of the project None EUR 1 million EUR 80,000 plus VAT Funding rate Max.
 85%, depending on research category and type of organisation.
-For details, see Technical Guidelines.
+For details, see Guidelines for the relevant funding instrument.
 Max.
 85%, depending on research category and type of organisation.
-For details, see Technical Guidelines No funding rate.
-100% financing Project duration 2 to 4 years 1 to 3 years max.
-8 months/12 months Cooperation required Yes Yes No
+For details, see Guidelines for the relevant funding instrument No funding rate.
+Project duration 100 % financing 1 to 3 years 12 months Cooperation required Yes Yes No